 UNIQLO brand mentions in the last 6 months

-Here are some examples of what UNIQLO is doing right when it comes to their marketing and communications strategy.
+Here are some examples of what makes the UNIQLO marketing strategy so successful.

 1. Using the product as a platform for marketing and raising brand awareness

 In 2003, UNIQLO introduced its flagship heat-generating clothing line we all know now as HEATTECH.
 How this ‘heat technology’ works is that “its fibers absorb moisture that the body emits, and the fabric itself generates heat.”